If you are facing a crisis right now call Triple Zero (000).

 More information about metropolitan and regional refuges can be found at the Women's Council for Domestic and Family Violence Services (WA) website.

-Starting Over is a charity to help families with free household goods after leaving a refuge.
-You need to be referred to Starting Over by a refuge or government agency, so if you stay in a refuge remember to ask about it.
+Starting Over Support (SOS) is dedicated to providing families with free household goods after leaving a refuge.
+You need to be referred to SOS by a refuge or government agency, so if you stay in a refuge remember to ask about it.